 We advise that you avoid chasing “headline” deals advertised.
 Chances are, your circumstances may have changed, and you’re not guaranteed to get it at the rate you were hoping to achieve.

-If you are a first time buyer in Birmingham or moving house and would like more information or some help with a fixed-rate mortgage, our experienced team of mortgage advisors will be on hand to provide any assistance they can.
+If you are a first time buyer in Birmingham or moving house in Birmingham and would like more information or some help with a fixed-rate mortgage, our experienced team of mortgage advisors will be on hand to provide any assistance they can.

 Remember that the lowest rates come with the highest setup fees, which some customers are keen to avoid.
 Get in touch today for more fixed-rate mortgage advice in Birmingham.
+Alternately we do feature an article on the benefits of using a Mortgage Broker in Birmingham, we can get your application on the right track and find you a suitable deal.